themichaelwarren/docs/index.md

 >
 >_A schedule defends from chaos and whim.
 It is a net for catching days.”_

+### 2024-05-03
++ It is Golden Week here in Japan, headed to Aomori
++ We've pivoted with the [honyaku.org](https://honyaku.org){:target="_blank"} system and are now building on Xano and WeWeb
++ Working on building out a Projects page here for detailing my tour management and event planning experience

 ### 2024-04-23
 + Finally building out the [Songs](/songs) and [Mixes](/mixes) pages